simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The ``rollfile`` appender uses one file only, but the file is emptied and recreated when its size reaches the specified maximum.
 For example, ``--log=root.app:rollfile:500:mylog`` ensures that the log file ``mylog`` will never overpass 500 bytes in size.

-Any appender setup this way have its own layout format (simple one by default), so you may have to change it too afterward.
-Moreover, the additivity of the log category is also set to false to prevent log event displayed by this appender to "leak" to any other appender higher in the hierarchy.
-If it is not what you wanted, you can naturally change it manually.
+Any appender setup this way have its own layout format, that you may change afterward.
+When specifying a new appender, its additivity is set to false to prevent log event displayed by this appender to "leak" to any other appender higher in the hierarchy.
+You can naturally change that if you want your messages to be displayed twice.

 Category additivity
 ...................